Maro Uganda: Early life and educational background

-Maro was born in Buwolero village, Kagoma subcounty in Jinja to James Magada and Janet Babuleka.
+Maro was born in Buwolero village, Kagoma Sub-County in Jinja to James Magada and Janet Babuleka.
 His father serves in the Uganda Police Force.
 He is the eldest of 13 children.
 Maro attended Nsambya Barracks Nursery School, joined St. Peter Nsambya Primary school, did his PLE at Bupadengo Primary School in Kamuli District, White Land College (currently known as Seroma College) for one year and later joined Light College Mukono doing his UACE.
 Buloba High School where he sat for his UACE 2006.
 In 2015, Maro graduated from Makerere University with a bachelor's degree in Development Studies.